jlambdev/heatmap-calendars/README.md

 # Heatmap Calendars
-Previously called AFWC: Assessment and Feedback Workload Calendars This was a prototype data visualisation project created for Newcastle University in 2015.
+Previously called AFWC: Assessment and Feedback Workload Calendars.
+This was a prototype data visualisation project created for Newcastle University in 2015.

 ## Folder structure